KadenDaya/HTR2025/README.md

-# CEEing – Computer Engineered Eyes
+# CEE – Computer Engineered Eyes

 > **"CEE the chair, CEE the world"** – The Metal Chairs

 ## Overview

-CEEing is a project designed to reduce the dangers faced by people with blindness while navigating their environment.
+CEE is a project designed to reduce the dangers faced by people with blindness while navigating their environment.
 Using computer vision, the system detects obstacles and provides real-time auditory guidance to help users move safely and confidently.

 ## Features